Artist & Educator

 Make your own materials!

 Join your senses!

 Let your creativity sing!

 Olivia Ann Carye Hallstein is a Cambridge-based internationally exhibited artist and educator who has practiced professionally since 2010 at age 19.
 She began her career in the artist collectives and state-theaters in Berlin, Germany.
 In Berlin, she studied at Kunsthochschule Berlin-Weissensee in set and costume design and founded a community-oriented arts organization called …impy… in Neukoelln.

 As part of …impy… she developed workshops in textile design, puppet making and cuisine and continued her artistic practice with 200 original designed garments, several painted series, a performance practice and was active as a local activist against exploitative gentrification.

 Since arriving in Boston-Cambridge, she graduated from the School of the Museum of Fine Arts at Tufts University and is the founder of the JoLiv Collaborative, down to the root of it blog and the Liv Lab.
-She writes articles for ecoartspace (an environmental arts blog), is a Ferment Fellow at UKAI in Toronto, Canada, and consults for SMFA at Tufts University in sustainable artistic practices.
+She writes articles for ecoartspace (an environmental arts blog), is a Royal Society of Arts Fellow, and consults for SMFA at Tufts University in sustainable artistic practices.

 She is the co-founder and director of Fine Arts and Management at the JoLiv collaborative with Jonas Kublickas, where they collaborate to create multi-sensorial harmonies.